Our Projects & Partnerships

 Some of GETF’s notable partnerships include:

 - Founded in 2006, Global Water Challenge (GWC) is a coalition of leading organizations committed to achieving universal access to safe drinking water, sanitation and hygiene (WASH).
 With leading companies, civil society partners and governments, GWC accelerates the delivery of safe water and sanitation through partnerships that catalyze financial support and drive innovation for sustainable solutions.
 Through GWC’s innovative public-private partnerships, over 1 million people have been reached with clean water access.
-Leading supporters of Global Water Challenge include Cargill, The Coca-Cola Company, The Dow Chemical Company, Ford Motor Company and the Wallace Genetic Foundation.
+Leading supporters of Global Water Challenge include Cargill, The Coca-Cola Company, Dow, Ford Motor Company and the Wallace Genetic Foundation.
 The Global Environment & Technology Foundation serves as the executive secretariat of Global Water Challenge.

 - The Coca-Cola Company – Since 2004, GETF has supported The Coca-Cola Company’s environment and natural resources department through a number of activities including strategic planning, partnership development and program management.